graphcore/poptorch/README.md

 # PopTorch.
-PyTorch integration for the GraphCore IPU
+PyTorch integration for the Graphcore IPU

 PopTorch is a set of extensions for PyTorch enabling models to be trained, evaluated and used on the Graphcore IPU.